 If you don't have the funds to hire a professional or do it yourself right now, there are a few things you can do to get the most out of your wood-burning stove.

 - Keep windows slightly ajar and leave the doors inside your home wide open.
 This will allow oxygen to flow, providing ventilation, which helps disperse heat throughout your home, and the heat will be able to reach all parts of the house with the doors open.

 - Reposition or move the wood stove to a new location.
 The amount of heat dispersed can be affected by the location and position of your wood stove.
 If it is in a corner of a living room, for instance, the heat only gets trapped in the corner.
 The heat will be dispersed more evenly around the room if the stove is against a wall or in a fireplace.

 Wood-burning stoves are a cost-effective and environmentally friendly way to heat a room (or rooms) in your home.
 They can be a great addition to your home, providing a stylish and powerful heating solution as well as a practical alternative to your usual heating systems.

 While many people believe otherwise, the key here is to evenly disperse the heat throughout the house by having a ventilation system going.
 Installing a fan on top of your wood stove or getting a plug-in blower are two options.
 And lastly, the best option is to connect your wood stove to a central duct system.

 If you don't already have a duct system in place, you can always install one.
-You have the option of hiring an HVAC professional or do it yourself.
+You have the option of hiring an HVAC professional or doing it yourself.